araalinetworks/api/doc/source/araalipolicy.rst

 b.
 Update the mapping yaml file.

-   1. Delete the pods you don’t want to remap.
-   2. As we can see we have the app and namespace set to the same value.
-   3. Now we reset the app to the name we would like to see it as.
+   1. By default, the app name is same as the namespace.
+   2. The user can change the name of the app (app tag) as desired.

 This can be done programmatically as well.
 Here we show a manual way of editing the yaml files.